 When is the Six Nations on TV?

-The opening match of the 2019 Six Nations takes place on Friday 1st February between France and Wales in Paris.
-The following day will see Scotland take on Italy in the early game before a mouth-watering tie between Ireland and England completes the round.
+The opening match of the Six Nations takes place on Saturday 1st February between Wales and Italy in Cardiff, Wales.
+The same day will also see Ireland meet Scotland.

-Round 2 will take place on the weekend of 9th and 10th February, with round 3 being held over the 23rd and 24th of February.
+Round 2 will take place on the weekend of 8th and 9th February, with round 3 being held over the 22nd and 23rd of February.

 Full Six Nations Schedule